Introduction and definitions

 Rights related to automated decision making including profiling

-The GDPR has provisions on automated decision-making (making a decision without any human involvement) and profiling (automated processing of personal data to evaluate certain things about an individual).
+The UK GDPR has provisions on automated decision-making (making a decision without any human involvement) and profiling (automated processing of personal data to evaluate certain things about an individual).

 Lichfields only performs automated decision making during the recruitment process to determine if a candidate has the right to work in the UK.